 There's nothing quite like the sights, sounds, and smells of the railroad.
 Railtown 1897 State Historic Park is where the most famous movie star in the County is located.
 It’s not a person though, it’s a historic steam locomotive, “Sierra No. 3Ⓡ.”
-Although the locomotive, featured in movies like “Back to the Future III,” is in the historic roundhouse for maintenance in 2022, you can get a glimpse of it on a guided tour, or take a train ride on the weekends April through October lead by No. 3’s sister locomotive, Sierra No. 28 or a vintage diesel engine.
+Although the locomotive, featured in movies like “Back to the Future III,” is in the historic roundhouse for maintenance in 2022, you can get a glimpse of it on a guided tour, or take a train ride on the weekends April through October behind by one of the historic and famous steam locomotives or a vintage diesel engine.

 Railtown is a beautiful and small state park with a nice area to enjoy a picnic and then walk around to take in the other sights like the movie museum, the Depot Store, and the actual water tower from the television show, “Petticoat Junction.”

 John Bartell of KXTV, ABC 10 in Sacramento and “Bartells Backroads” named the park the #1 must see California State Park!

 Outskirts of Town

 Hike the fantastic trails at Red Hills Recreation Management Area to enjoy seasonal wildflower displays and viewing wildlife.
 Partake in some local wine tasting with scenic vistas of the foothills Giannelli Vineyards and Winery and in the actual railroad depot movie set from "Unforgiven" at Hurst Ranch Winery.